HX2003/ip/docs/README.md

 * `delete 1` Removes the first task in the list.

 ### Remove save file from disk `annihilate`
-Removes the save file used to store your tasks from disk.
+Removes the save file used to store your tasks from disk, and exits the application.

 Format: `annihilate`